 Dark-green leafy greens offer plenty of the antioxidant beta carotene, which helps to form vitamin A in the body and may help lower the risk for certain diseases.
 The darker the leaves, the more nutrient-rich the lettuce.
-For example, Romaine has seventeen times more vitamin A than iceberg lettuce.
+For example, romaine has nine times more vitamin A than iceberg lettuce.
 Some greens deliver folate, potassium and dietary fiber, too.
-Greens supply lutein, which contributes to good vision and may help protect your eyes from macular degeneration.
-The small addition of fat helps with the absorption of certain nutrients.
-Choose dressings made with oils more often, because they provide unsaturated fat, which is considered to be healthier than cream-based dressings.
+Greens supply lutein, which contributes to good vision and may help protect your eyes from macular degeneration, and they provide vitamin K, which plays a role in blood clotting and bone health.

 Perk up your salad-making with more flavor, color and texture by mixing in different greens.

-- For flavor with a "bite": chicory or escarole
+- For flavor with a "bite" try chicory or escarole.

-- For a deep-green color: spinach
+- For a deep-green color try spinach.

-- For a crisp texture: Romaine
+- For a crisp texture try romaine

 Many leafy greens, such as spinach, kale and collard greens, also are well suited for cooking.
 Try sautéing them in a little oil, then season with spices, such as garlic and just a little salt and pepper.
-When cooked, greens usually will shrink down by half, so this is important to consider when planning meals.
+When cooked, greens can shrink down by half, so this is important to consider when planning meals.

-Greens also can be added to soups, stews, casseroles and other dishes, too.
+Greens also can be added to soups, stews, casseroles and other dishes.
 For example, baby spinach leaves add a nice flavor and color when folded into an omelet.
 They also can be added toward the end when making a homemade soup.
 Kale can be baked into chips, which makes for a great tasting, healthy snack.